-At the bottom of the sidebar in the Finder window, you should see the drive you are meaning to remove under the Devices list.
-Simply click on the Eject button to the right of the media drive’s name to safely eject it.
+At the bottom of the sidebar in the Finder window, you should see the drive you mean to remove under the Devices list.
+Simply click the Eject button to the right of the media drive’s name to safely eject it.

 Now, just wait until the drive disappears from the sidebar; when it does, you’re safe to remove it from your computer.